Gautam Adani's brother Vinod Adani owns Ambuja and ACC, not Adani Group: Report

 The Adani Group is already under heavy scrutiny for fraud claims made by US-based short-seller Hindenburg Research.
 In its scathing report published on January 24, the short-seller claimed that the Indian conglomerate was engaged in a "brazen stock manipulation" and "accounting fraud".

-The Hindenburg report, which caused mayhem in Adani group stocks and erosion of the wealth of the founder and investors, also claimed that Vinod Adani managed a vast labyrinth of offshore shell entities for Gautam Adani.
+The Hindenburg report, which caused mayhem in Adani group stocks, claimed that Vinod Adani managed a vast labyrinth of offshore shell entities for Gautam Adani.
 The short-seller also said that it identified 38 Mauritius-based shell entities controlled by Vinod Adani or his close associates.
 Adani Group, however, rubbished the claim saying Vinod Adani did not have any role in group companies' day-to-day affairs.

 Also read: Adani Group prepays $2.15-bn share-backed financing, $500-mn bridge loan for Ambuja acquisition